 Outdoor dining has been a temporary lifeline for restaurants this summer and fall as many have expanded onto patios, sidewalks, streets and parking lots.
 The Colorado Liquor Enforcement Division (LED) and many local governments are extending these outdoor permitting programs into 2021.
 For the colder season ahead, restaurants should consult the Colorado Department of Public Health and Environment (CDPHE) requirements for outdoor dining structures.
 Under CDPHE rules, these temporary structures must be safely configured and still provide for airflow that minimizes the spread of COVID-19.

 To help with added costs and design challenges for outdoor structures, the State of Colorado and partner organizations are rolling out a grant program for restaurants.
-Grant applications will be available soon here.
 Industry members should also watch for regular updates issued by Governor Polis and groups such as the Colorado Restaurant Association.

 Compliance Tips for Winter

 Aside from contending with colder weather for customers, restaurants must continue to comply with state and local public health orders regarding COVID-19.
 Certain requirements are applicable statewide — such as mandated mask wearing for all customers unless seated at their tables.
 Other mandates – such as last call times for alcohol sales – will depend on the local county where your restaurant is located.

 Similarly, indoor capacity limits are based on your specific county’s COVID-19 safety level as published on the CDPHE statewide dashboard, linked above.
 The CDPHE dashboard is updated each day, requiring restaurants to be vigilant to catch any changes impacting their business.